 In most cases using a free beat doesn’t entitle you to a whole lot, most of the time it’s nothing, If you’re hoping to make money via streaming and YouTube Monetisation then I’ll stop you there, if you haven’t paid for a license then you won’t be able to make any money at all.

 If you have downloaded a beat for free, the only right you have is to use it is for none profit use, for instance using it to see if you can write to it before you buy a license, or using it just for fun.

 Depending on deals that a website is running, in most cases the beat that you download will be Tagged, meaning that a producer will have a voice tag running throughout the beat to protect their work, in order to remove the tag you will have to purchase a lease.

-It’s also worth nothing that if you release a song on YouTube that you have recorded using a free beat, your video is likely to be hit with a copyright claim by YouTube’s Content ID syetm, meaning that you will not be able to monetise your video and all earned revenue will be paid to the licensor.
+It’s also worth noting that if you release a song on YouTube that you have recorded using a free beat, your video is likely to be hit with a copyright claim by YouTube’s Content ID system, meaning that you will not be able to monetize your video and all earned revenue will be paid to the licensor.

 Do my rights ever run out?

-Great question, in most cases unless you buy an exclusive, you license will last for 12 months or more, you’ll need to read the producers contracts for this information, most of time i find that this is not published on most producers beat stores.
+Great question, in most cases, unless you buy an exclusive, you license will last for 12 months or more, you’ll need to read the producer’s contracts for this information, most of the time i find that this is not published on most producer’s beat stores.